 Credit card debt can also be consolidated or refinanced.
 Transfer all or some of your balances to a card with a low interest rate to save money and lower your monthly obligation.
 A 0% rate can help you make a big dent in the balance with each payment.

 While you downsize your debt, review your personal expenses.
 Look for expenses you can cut to free up cash, and then apply it toward your debt.

 Without an established business credit file, your ability to get a business loan depends largely on your personal credit standing.
 Lenders use your score to gauge the likelihood that you will repay the debt, and a low score could be a roadblock between you and that loan.

 If you’re in debt-payoff mode, get your payments in on or before the due date every month.
 Late payments can knock major points off your score, which you can’t afford if a small business startup loan is in your sights.

 It’s your (potential) success, so it’s in your best interest to do your homework.
 Small business loans aren’t created equally, and if you already have debt, you have to be particularly careful about how you borrow going forward.

 Think about what size loan you need and how much you can afford to repay each month.
 The answers will help you determine what loan terms might work for you.

 Your personal credit standing influences lenders’ willingness to lend to you and the interest rate you’ll pay.
 Your rates in turn influence your minimum monthly payment and the overall cost of your debt.
 Generally speaking, interest rates go up as credit score goes down.
 Know your score, and work to improve it while you develop your business plan.

-As you compare loan options, consider the amount you can borrow, the length of the repayment term, the interest rates, and any lender fees.
+There’s no need to despair if you’re in the same position as the average college graduate in their 20s with a debt balance of $22,135.
+As you compare loan options, just consider the amount you can borrow, the length of the repayment term, the interest rates, and any lender fees.
 The more research you’re willing to do, the better the odds of finding a loan that fits your needs and your budget.